OhYeah229/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+This means use tags with meaning such as nav instead of div.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display: block; = block style.
+Will stack in top of each other
+display: inline; = elements on the same line.
+Not blocked.

 3. What are the 4 areas of the box model?

+Content, padding, border, margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Main axis flex direction row.

 5. Explain why git is valuable to a team of developers.

+Git is an open source distributed version-control system.
+It was the first of its kind to really become popular, purely through its technical excellence.
+It is good for open source and version control.
+It makes the work flow easier.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.